Empowering Your Child for Academic Success

 Device Maintenance

 The routine maintenance of hearing devices is pivotal to their performance.
 Teachers should be aware of the nuances of device care, particularly the need for timely battery replacements.
 A brief guide on recognizing low battery signs and the correct method to change batteries can be invaluable.
-Additionally, considering the susceptibility of these devices to moisture, it’s imperative that teachers are cautious during activities that might expose the devices to water, such as outdoor recess or science experiments involving liquids.
+Additionally, considering the susceptibility of these devices to moisture, teachers must be cautious during activities that might expose the devices to water, such as outdoor recess or science experiments involving liquids.
 Key maintenance points include:

 - Recognizing and responding to low battery indicators.